MarcinCho/api-micro/README.md

 # Api-micro

-A project that aims to create a couple of microservices with a client app.
+A project that aims to create an app with microservices in backend and single page application as a client.
 The goal of the project is to explore microservice architecture and get to know popular frameworks like Spring Boot and Quarkus without any guidance.
+[The project is still under development]
 ### Api-pull

 A Quarkus microservice utilizing the GitHub API to perform CRUD operations on users and repositories.